-Xu Xi 許素細 is the author of ten books of fiction & essays, most recently her first memoir Dear Hong Kong: An Elegy For A City (Penguin, July 2017), her fifth novel, That Man In Our Lives(September, 2016) and an ekphrastic essay collaboration with photographer David Clarke Interruptions(September, 2016).
+Xu Xi 許素細 is the author of eleven books of fiction & essays, most recently her first memoir Dear Hong Kong: An Elegy For A City (Penguin, July 2017), her fifth novel, That Man In Our Lives(September, 2016) and an ekphrastic essay collaboration with photographer David Clarke Interruptions(September, 2016).
 Forthcoming books include a memoir Elegy for HK(2017) and a story collection Insignificance(Signal 8 Press, 2018) and an essay collection This Fish Is Fowl (Univ. of Nebraska Press, 2019-20).
 Other recent titles include Access: Thirteen Tales (2011); the novel Habit of a Foreign Sky (2010), a finalist for the Man Asian Literary Prize; an essay collection Evanescent Isles: from my city-village (2008).
-She is also editor of four anthologies of Hong Kong writing in English, including The Queen of Statue Square: New short fiction from Hong Kong (2014).
+She is also editor of four anthologies of Hong Kong writing in English, including The Queen of Statue Square: new short fiction from Hong Kong (2014).